TXOne Networks Expands Edge Series of OT-Native Network Security Appliances

 The product family is supercharged with new models and a powerful firmware upgrade.

-TAIPEI, Oct.
-3, 2024 /PRNewswire/ -- TXOne Networks, a leader in Cyber-Physical Systems (CPS) security, today announced Version 2.1 of its Edge series of networking security appliances, designed to protect industrial processes and infrastructure without disrupting operations.
+TXOne Networks, a leader in Cyber-Physical Systems (CPS) security, today announced Version 2.1 of its Edge series of networking security appliances. designed to protect industrial processes and infrastructure without disrupting operations.
 This update enhances network resilience and adaptability across a wider range of industrial verticals.

 "Our Edge series is specifically engineered for the complexities of OT networks, where traditional IT cybersecurity solutions fall short," said Dr. Terence Liu, CEO of TXOne Networks.
 "With version 2.1, we've elevated the Edge product line to address the unique challenges faced by OT environments-where disruption isn't an option.
 This release underscores our commitment to delivering robust, adaptable security that not only meets current demands but anticipates the evolving needs of industrial operations."